skyflowapi/skyflow-go/README.md

 ### Insert data into the vault

 To insert data into your vault, use the **Insert(records map[string]interface{}, options common.InsertOptions)** method of the Skyflow client.
-The **insertInput** parameter requires a `records` key and takes an array of records to be inserted into the vault as a value.
+The **insertInput** parameter requires a `records` key and takes an array of records to insert as a value into the vault.
 The `options` parameter is a InsertOptions object that provides further options, including Upsert operations, for your insert call, as shown below.

 Insert call schema: